dahlia/awesome-sqlalchemy/README.rst

 zope.sqlalchemy_
-   The aim of this package is to unify the plethora of existing packages integrating SQLAlchemy with Zope's transaction management.
+   The aim of this package is to unify the plethora of existing packages integrating SQLAlchemy with Zope_'s transaction management.
    As such it seeks only to provide a data manager and makes no attempt to define a zopeish way to configure engines.